JohnCoene/javascript-for-r/_book/3-24-htmlwidgets-gio.md

 ### Replace Serialiser {#widgets-full-transform-data-replace}

-Otherwise, the serialiser can also be replaced in its entirety, also by setting an attribute, `TOJSON_FUNC`, to the `x` object.
+Otherwise, the serialiser\index{serialise} can also be replaced in its entirety, also by setting an attribute, `TOJSON_FUNC`, to the `x` object.
 Below the serialiser\index{serialise} is changed to jsonify [@R-jsonify], which by default serialises data frames to wide, unlike htmlwidgets' serialiser, thereby also fixing the issue.

 ```r